-🌙 Nakshatra Astronomy · Lunar Mansions
+Lunar Mansions

-The ecliptic (the Sun's apparent path) is divided into 27 equal arcs of 13°20′ each.
-The Moon, moving about 13° per day, spends roughly one day in each Nakshatra.
-Ancient Indian astronomers identified the "yogataras" — the principal stars that mark each mansion.
-Many Nakshatra names directly reference these stars (e.g., Rohini = Aldebaran, Chitra = Spica).
+The ecliptic — the Sun's apparent yearly path across the sky — is divided into 27 equal arcs of 13°20′ each.
+The Moon, moving approximately 13° per day, spends roughly one day in each Nakshatra.
+Ancient Indian astronomers identified the "yogataras" — the principal stars marking each mansion.

-| # | Nakshatra | Deity | Lord | Range (Aries = 0°) | Key star / Asterism |
+| # | Nakshatra | Deity | Lord | Range (Aries = 0°) | Key Star / Asterism |

 |---|---|---|---|---|---|